-This CARICOM Regional Standard was therefore developed in an attempt to harmonise and advance the levels of quality and food safety for poultry and poultry products sold in the local and intra-regional markets.
-It provides guidance to poultry producers, processors and end users of the product on the requirements of the commodity in areas of grading, the dressing operation, hygiene, sanitation and food safety, to facilitate trade and market access whilst safeguarding the health and welfare of CARICOM nationals and their customers.
+This CARICOM Regional Standard provides guidance to poultry producers, processors and end users of the product on the requirements of the commodity in areas of grading, the dressing operation, hygiene, sanitation and food safety, to facilitate trade and market access whilst safeguarding the health and welfare of CARICOM nationals and their customers.

 This standard specifies requirements for primary processed poultry consisting of carcasses, poultry parts and poultry products for human consumption.
 It defines and distinguishes between the market classes of poultry.
 Requirements for sanitation, plant hygiene, the dressing operation, grading, packaging, labelling and marketing as well as ante-mortem and post-mortem inspection of poultry products sold through commercial distribution systems are also established.